PrinceKasta/Faction-Flavor-Expansion/README.md

 	- Aid: An ally faction sent you supplies when they heard about your troubles.

-	- Gift: An ally faction has sent you a gift.
+	- Gift: An non hostile faction has sent you a gift.

 	- Mercenary Battle: a faction that is losing its war is hiring mercenaries for an important battle.